perladvent/perldotcom/content/article/_pub_2002_08_22_exegesis5.md

 retrying (whether more or fewer repetitions) would just waste time and would still fail.

 There's also a three-colon directive.
-Three colons means: âIf we have to backtrack past here, cause the entire rule to failâ (i.e. not just this group).
+Three colons means: “If we have to backtrack past here, cause the entire rule to fail” (i.e. not just this group).
 If the double-colon in `$hunk` had been triple:

         <$linenum> a ::: <$linerange>